rankingdigitalrights/index2018/app/report/privacy-failures/index.md

 [Indicator P7](/indicators/p7) evaluates company disclosure of what options users have to control what information the company collects on them and uses, including for the purposes of targeted advertising.[[55]](#footnotes) We expect companies to allow users to control what information is collected about them, which also means enabling users to delete specific types of information without requiring them to delete their entire account.
 In addition, we expect companies to give users options to control how their information is used for advertising and to disclose that targeted advertising is off by default.

-> **Options users have to control what is collected about them**
->
-> [Indicator P7](/indicators/p7) contains four elements measuring how transparent companies are about giving users options to control what information about them is collected and used, including for targeted advertising.
->
-> - **Element 1: Does the company clearly disclose whether users can control the company’s collection of this user information?** Companies should allow users to control what information about them is collected.
->
-> - **Element 2: Does the company clearly disclose whether users can delete this user information?** Giving users control over what information about them is collected about them means companies should give users the ability to delete specific types of user information.
->
-> - **Element 3: Does the company clearly disclose that it provides users with options to control how their user information is used for targeted advertising?** Companies should clearly disclose whether users have options to control how their information is being used for these purposes.
->
-> - **Element 4: Does the company clearly disclose that targeted advertising is off by default?** Companies should clearly disclose that targeting advertising is off by default.
->
-> See the 2018 Index at: [https://rankingdigitalrights.org/2018-indicators/#P7](https://rankingdigitalrights.org/2018-indicators/#P7).

 The 2018 Index data showed that most companies failed to disclose clear options for users to control what data about them is collected and how it is used for the purposes of advertising (Figure 12).
 While a majority of internet and mobile ecosystem companies improved their disclosure on this indicator, disclosure of these options remained insufficient.

 - Seven companies—**[Apple](/companies/apple)**, **[Baidu](/companies/baidu)**, **[Google](/companies/google)**, **[Kakao](/companies/kakao)**, **[Samsung](/companies/samsung)**, **[Tencent](/companies/tencent)**, and **[Oath](/companies/oath)**—improved their disclosure of options users have to control their information, which includes options to control if and how their data is collected for targeted advertising [(P7)](/indicators/p7) (See company report cards for details.)